-- The student must request official transcripts from the transferring college(s) including any other necessary information such as catalog course descriptions and/or course syllabi to be sent directly to the FPCC Registrar. - The Registrar will determine the applicability of transfer courses. - The student is responsible for obtaining the status of this transcript evaluation from the Registrar upon admission and enrollment. - Grades less than a "C" for transfer courses will not be awarded transfer credit.
-Courses taken more than seven (7) years prior to the transfer request will not be accepted.
+- The student must request official transcripts from the transferring college(s) including any other necessary information such as catalog course descriptions and/or course syllabi to be sent directly to the FPCC Registrar. - The Transcript Review Committee will determine the applicability of transfer courses.

+- The student is responsible for obtaining the status of this transcript evaluation from the Registrar upon the committee decision. - Grades less than a "C" for transfer courses will not be awarded transfer credit.
 Credit may not be granted if the coursework is not current in the field of study.
 If transfer credit cannot be granted, students have the option of challenging the course(s).
 However, course challenges require faculty approval. - The student must complete all of the credits required by the academic program at FPCC to receive a certificate or degree. - The Registrar will post the accepted transfer credit on the transcript.